symfony/symfony-docs/form/type_guesser.rst

 Registering a Type Guesser
 --------------------------

-If you're using :ref:`autowire <services-autowire>` and :ref:`autoconfigure <services-autoconfigure>`, you're done!
+If you are using :ref:`autowire <services-autowire>` and :ref:`autoconfigure <services-autoconfigure>`, you are done!
 Symfony already knows and is using your form type guesser.

-If you're **not** using autowire and autoconfigure, register your service manually and tag it with ``form.type_guesser``:
+If you are **not** using autowire and autoconfigure, register your service manually and tag it with ``form.type_guesser``:

 .. configuration-block::